unicorn-wg/ohttp-charter/README.md

 servers.

-The OHTTP working group will work closely with other groups that develop the tools that OHTTP depends on (HTTPbis for HTTP, CFRG for HPKE) or that might use Oblivious HTTP (DPRIVE for DNS over HTTPS).
+The OHTTP working group will work closely with other groups that develop the tools that Oblivious HTTP depends on (HTTPbis for HTTP, CFRG for HPKE) or that might use Oblivious HTTP (DPRIVE for DNS over HTTPS).

 The working group will use draft-thomson-http-oblivious as input.